typicode/steno/README.md

 ## Features

-- Fast (see benchmark)
+- ⚡ Fast (see benchmark)
-- Lightweight (~6kb)
+- 🐦 Lightweight (~6kb)
-- Promise-based
-- Atomic write
+- 👍 ⚛️ Safe: No partial writes (writes are atomic)
-- No race condition
+- 👍 🏁 Safe: No race conditions (writes are ordered even if they're async)
-- TypeScript definitions

 ## Usage